 The Deckers Creek Rail Trail extends for 19 uninterrupted miles along the creek.
 Start in Masontown, WV and pass by wetlands, waterfalls, the Outdoor Learning Park, and Marilla Park.
 As you arrive at Hazel Ruby McQuain Waterfront in Morgantown, the trail connects to the rest of the trail trail network that extends up to Point Marion and down to Fairmont.

-Learn More: Rail Trail Map
+Learn More: Rail Trail Information and Map

 Our forests and landscapes are rich in wildlife and geologic history, resulting in a variety of beautiful hiking paths.